yegor256/blog/_drafts/share.md

 First, we're trying to understand why it's happening.
 The simpliest answer is that the client is a moron.
 Such cases also exist, but rarely.
-Much more often our clients are not morons.
+Much more often our clients are not that bad.
 What is it then?
-Why can't they follow the process and abide the rules.
+Why can't they follow the process and abide the rules?
+There are a few possible reasons.

 Maybe rules are not explained well?
 This is the most popular root cause &mdash; the rules of work are not clear enough for the client.
-He just doesn't know what he is supposed to do, in order to submit a change and get it done.
+He just doesn't know what he is supposed to do, in order to submit a request and get it implemented.
 To prevent this, we're trying to educate our clients in the beginning of a new project.
 We even write guidance manuals for clients.
 Most of them are happy to read them and learn our ways of work, because they understand that this is the best way to achieve success in working with us.

-Maybe the management is chaotic and the client is trying to "organize" it by giving explicit instructions regarding the most important tasks?
+Maybe our management is chaotic and the client is trying to "organize" us by giving explicit instructions regarding the most important tasks?
 We've seen it before and we are always trying to learn from this.
-As soon as we see that the client is trying to micro-manage the team, we're asking ourselves &mdash; is our process transparent enough?
+As soon as we see that the client is trying to micro-manage us, we're asking ourselves &mdash; is our process transparent enough?
 Do we give enough information to the client about milestones, risks, plans, costs, etc.?
 In most cases it's our fault and we're trying to learn and improve.
-It's important to react fast, until the client gets too agressive in his orders and instructions.
-It will be very difficult to return him back to a normal process once he feels "blood of micro-management".
+It's important to react fast, before the client gets too agressive in his orders and instructions.
+It will be very difficult to return him back to a normal process once he feels the "blood of micro-management".

 Maybe the client is not busy enough and have a lot of free time, which he is happily investing into giving orders and distracting your team?
 I've seen this many times.
 A solution?
 Keep him busy.
 Turn him into a member of the team and assign some tasks to him, related to documentation and research.
-In my experience, most of the clients are happy to do this work and help the project.
-Well, at least he will think that he is helping and will stop distracting you.
+In my experience, most of the clients would be happy to do this work and help the project.
+Well, at least they think that they are helping :)

 ## He Is Asking Too Much